NavinAJ/ExpressionDetectionDemo/README.md

 # ExpressionDetectionDemo

-The Application is deployed in Heroku. https://expression-predictor.herokuapp.com/
+The Expression prediction Flask Application is deployed in Heroku. https://expression-predictor.herokuapp.com/